NxtGen-Arena/SFDCDev401/CaseStudy/Hotel Booking System.md

 Wonderland Hotel is a hotel chain with international presence.
 The bookings are done through - direct travelers, travel agents or tour operators, Direct Property.
+They want to enable customers to make reservations directly from the Hotel System or via Front desk, to avoid middleman.

 Challenges: